Advanced MVP · Rust-native

 Try it right now — no install

-Five demos run entirely in your browser
+Eleven demos run entirely in your browser

 The exact same Rust engine, compiled to WebAssembly.
 Your data never leaves the tab.